abdullahalzubaer/Deep-Learning/README.md

 # Deep Learning

-This repository is used for the assignments' solution in Introduction to Deep Learning course offered at OVGU in Summer 2020.
+## This repository is used for the assignments' solution of "Introduction to Deep Learning" course offered at Otto-von-Guericke-Universität Magdeburg, Germany.

+---

 Short description of each task

 Details are available inside each Assignment folder

-Implemented in Tensorflow 2.0.
+Implemented in Tensorflow 2.0 and Python 3.

+---

 ## Assignment 1
 ---